PhanNN/postman-combine/README.md

 # postman-combine
 Using to combine many postman collections to one (ex: for running newman + jenkins with one result)
+Note: support version 2.1
+Older versions will be updated soon

 ### Install
   npm install postman-combine -g